Meir Shapiro: Łódź

 In 1932 Shapiro was approached by leaders of the Jewish Community of Łódź, who wanted to offer him the position of Chief Rabbi of Łódź.
 Many people wanted to appoint Rabbi Mendel Alter of Kalish, (b.
 1877, Ger) the brother to the Gerrer Rebbe (and youngest son of the Sfas Emes) to this position.
 Rabbi Shapiro negotiated that a large part of his wage would go to pay off the debts that Chachmei Lublin was still struggling to pay off.
 Eventually it was decided to give it to Rabbi Shapiro.
 After all the protracted negotiation that went on to get Rabbi Shapiro into this position, he died three days after being appointed Chief Rabbi.

 Political activities

 Agudat Yisrael

-Whilst serving in Galina, Rabbi Shapiro began his involvement with Agudat Israel.
-He was present at its founding conference in 1912.
-In 1914 he was appointed head of the Education Department of Agudas Yisrael in East Galicia, becoming president in 1922 of Agudas Yisrael in Poland.
-He played a role in the conference in the city of Lvov, which had the purpose of launching the Aguda in Galicia, some two years after its founding in Katovitz in 5672 (c.
-1911).
+He attended the founding conference of Agudat Israel in 1912 and in 1914 he became head of the Education Department of Agudas Yisrael in East Galicia (southern Poland), becoming president in 1922 of Agudas Yisrael in Poland.

-At the time, he was also added as a member to the Moetzes Gedolei HaTorah.
-Rabbi Shapiro was initially very doubtful as to whether he should become an MP for the party, but was encouraged to do so by his rebbe, the Chortkover.

-Rabbi Shapiro, together with Aron Levine and Zalman Sorotzkin, chaired the committee which as a part of the Polish Ministry for Religious Affairs, held responsibility for delegating Rabbinical positions throughout Poland.
-He was also part of the Vaad HaChinuch.

-Beginning in 1922, Rabbi Shapiro served as a parliamentarian to the Polish Sejm.
-In 1928 he stepped down as a politician so that he could devote all his energies to Chachmei Lublin Yeshiva.
+From 1922-1928 Shapiro was a member of parliament in the Polish Sejm.

 Death

 Shapiro became ill with typhus in 1933 and died within the month, on 27 October 1933 (7 Cheshvan 5694) at the age of 46.
-His death was mourned in both Jewish and non-Jewish Poland.
-Countless newspapers across the entire political spectrum, from Orthodox to Yiddishist to socialist, featured front-page biographies of Rabbi Shapiro.

-Shapiro's remains were reinterred in Israel in 1958, under the auspices of his brother.
-He was reburied in Har HaMenuchot with a full ceremony.
-Rabbi Yitzchok Meir Levin delivered a eulogy, as did those students of his who had survived the Holocaust.

-Legacy

-Shapiro is widely revered throughout the Jewish world as the founder of Daf Yomi.
-The neighborhood of Zikhron Meir in Bnei Brak was established in his memory by Yaakov Halperin; this is the neighborhood that hosts many of the major yeshivas in Bnei Brak.
+Family

-Shlomo Artzi, a famous Israeli musical artist, is Shapiro's grand-nephew.
+Shlomo Artzi, an Israeli musical artist, is Shapiro's grand-nephew.

-Famous students of Rav Shapiro who continued his legacy, include Rabbi Pinchas Hirschprung and Rabbi Shmuel Wosner.